rishika2110/rishika2110/README.md

 - 💬 Feel free to send virtual pigeons with letters about DL, Mathematics, dogs and alpacas.
 - 📫 Send your pigeons to bhagwatkarrishika@gmail.com.
 - 🤔 I often read literature and try to comprehend the thought process of the writer.
-- ⚡ Oh, There's actually paper on ["How to Read a Paper"](http://blizzard.cs.uwaterloo.ca/keshav/home/Papers/data/07/paper-reading.pdf).
+- ⚡ Oh, there's actually a paper on ["How to Read a Paper"](http://blizzard.cs.uwaterloo.ca/keshav/home/Papers/data/07/paper-reading.pdf).